 You probably know that having a good credit score directly impacts whether your credit card or loan application gets approved.
 But did you know that your credit score affects more than just your finances?
 It can also influence your ability to rent an apartment, buy a car, or even get a cell phone.
-With such far-reaching impact, understanding your credit score is an essential step to improving your overall financial literacy.
+With such a far-reaching impact, understanding your credit score is an essential step to improving your overall financial literacy.

 What is a credit score?